nand-n/gopher/README.md

   - we define out fucn with paramets (if any)
   - we call our func and pass in arguments (in any)
 - Everything in go is pass by value

+## Variadic Parameter

+A Variadic Parameter is a func which takes an unlimited number of argumerts .
+When you do this , this is known as a veriadic parmeter .
+When use the lexical element operator "...T" to signify a variadic Parmameter (There "T" represents some types)